Kia ProCeed Review 2025: Price, specs & boot space

 MPG and fuel costs: what does a Kia ProCeed cost to run?

 We've not heard of any major issues that have affected this generation of Kia Ceed or ProCeed, and the brand usually performs pretty well in reliability surveys.
-In the latest HonestJohn.co.uk Satisfaction Index Kia finished and impressive fourth out of all brands surveyed, just behind its sister firm Hyundai.
+In the latest HonestJohn.co.uk Satisfaction Index Kia finished and impressive eighth out of all brands surveyed, just behind its sister firm Hyundai.

 Of course, you get an industry-leading seven-year/100,000-mile warranty to give you ultimate peace of mind if anything does go wrong.
+This means used buyers also enjoy this cover up till the car reaches these markers.

 The Kia ProCeed in used form was at its cheapest to insure as a diesel, where it sat in group 12.
 The 1.4-litre petrol was in group 14, while the ProCeed GT was in group 21.